sauravmndl-zz/PostgresConf2020Migration/README.md

 ## Why migration required?

 In cloud it is quite often that applications need to consume database services from a different environment.
 In that case migration of database is absolute necessary.
 Then service providers need to come up with a pragmatic solution, keeping few aspects in mind - atomicity, performance and less manual intervention.
 Most importantly the solution should be infrastuctre agnostic, if the cloud vendor supports multiple IaaS.
-Imagine how hundreds of databases migrated
+Imagine how hundreds of databases migrated in parallel?

 ## Automated migration at SAP cloud platform